Fibroblast growth factor receptor 1: Cell activation

 Figure 1.
 SH2 domains in complex with FGFR1 kinase. c-SH2 domain is colored in blue, n-SH2 domain is colored in red, and the interdomain linker is colored in yellow.
 FGFR1 kinase (green) interacts with n-SH2 domain at its C-terminal tail.
 The structure contains typical SH2 domain, with two α-helices and three antiparallel β-strands on each of the SH2 domains.

 Activation of the gamma isoforms of phospholipase C (PLCγ) (see PLCG1 and PLCG2 illustrates one mechanism by which FGFR1 activates cell stimulating pathways.
 Following its binding of a proper FGF and subsequent pairing with another FGFR, FGFR1 becomes phosphorylated by its partner FGFR on a highly conserved tyrosine residue (Y766) at its C-terminal.
 This creates a binding or "docking" site to recruit PLCγ via PLCγ tandem nSH2 and cSH2 domains and then phosphorylate PLCγ.
-By being phosphorylated PLCγ is relieved of its auto-inhibition structure and becomes active in metabolizing nearby Phosphatidylinositol 4,5-bisphosphate (PIP2) to two secondary messengers, inositol 1,4,5-trisphosphate (IP3) and diacyglycerol (DAG).
-These secondary messengers proceed to mobilize other cell-signaling and cell-activating agents: IP3 elevates cytosolic Ca^{2+} and thereby various Ca^{2+}-sensitive elements while DAG activates various protein kinase C isoforms.
+By being phosphorylated PLCγ is relieved of its auto-inhibition structure and becomes active in metabolizing nearby phosphatidylinositol 4,5-bisphosphate to two secondary messengers, inositol trisphosphate (IP_{3}) and diacyglycerol (DAG).
+These secondary messengers proceed to mobilize other cell-signaling and cell-activating agents: IP_{3} elevates cytosolic Ca^{2+} and thereby various Ca^{2+}-sensitive elements while DAG activates various protein kinase C isoforms.